ThomasEscalle/WombatAutorig_DOCS/docs/05_About.md

 Wombat AutoRig is a tool for automatically **rigging 3D models in maya**.
 It also provides a bunch of useful tools to help you rig your character.

-It is a student project made by Matthieu Carrey and Thomas Escalle for the 3D animation school **ESMA** in Montpellier.
+It is a student project made by Mathieu Carrey and Thomas Escalle for the 3D animation school **ESMA** in Montpellier.

 We made this tool to help us rig our characters faster and more efficiently.
 We hope it will help you too!